pairshaped/curlingio-docs/docs/getting-started/premium.md

 ## What is Premium Tier?

-**There is no obligation to join premium tier, and all clubs retain access to Curling I/O's core functionality regardless.**
+**There is no obligation to join premium tier.
+All clubs retain access to Curling I/O's core functionality regardless.**
-However, clubs who belong to our premium tier gain access to exclusive premium features.
+Clubs who belong to our premium tier will gain access to exclusive premium features.

 If your club is not accepting online payments there will be an option to purchase one year of premium access for your club.
 Upon purchase, premium features are unlocked for all of your club's users.